dell/csm-docs/content/docs/features/unity.md

 >Note that `volumeBindingMode:` is set to `WaitForFirstConsumer` this is required for topology feature to work properly.

 For any additional information about topology, see the [Kubernetes Topology documentation](https://kubernetes-csi.github.io/docs/topology.html).

+## Support for Docker EE

+The CSI Driver for Dell EMC Unity supports Docker EE and deployment on clusters bootstrapped with UCP (Universal Control Plane).

+*UCP version 3.3.3 supports Kubernetes 1.18 and CSI driver can be installed on UCP 3.3 with Helm.

+The installation process for the driver on such clusters remains the same as the installation process on upstream clusters.

+On UCP based clusters, `kubectl` may not be installed by default, it is important that [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is installed prior to the installation of the driver.

+The worker nodes in UCP backed clusters may run any of the OSs which we support with upstream clusters.

+## Support for SLES 15 SP2

+The CSI Driver for Dell EMC Unity requires the following set of packages installed on all worker nodes that run on SLES 15 SP2.

+ - open-iscsi ***open-iscsi is required in order to make use of iSCSI protocol for provisioning**
+ - nfs-utils ***nfs-utils is required in order to make use of NFS protocol for provisioning**
+ - multipath-tools ***multipath-tools is required in order to make use of FC and iSCSI protocols for provisioning***

+  After installing open-iscsi, ensure "iscsi" and "iscsid" services have been started and /etc/isci/initiatorname.iscsi is created and has the host initiator id.
+The pre-requisites are must for provisioning with iSCSI protocol to work.